 Sopa Seca de Fideo

-Sopa Seca de Fideo, translated “dry soup with noodles”, is comfort food bar none.
+The name “sopa seca de fideo” translates to “dry soup with noodles”.
 It’s not soup, it’s called a “dry soup” because the noodles absorb all of the wonderful rich stock, making the noodles taste more delicious than you can possibly imagine.

 The dish is made with thin noodles, angel hair pasta or vermicelli.
 My mother makes this dish at least once a month and we were raised just calling it by the noodle name, vermicelli.
 All you have to do is say that word and the collective eyes of our family light up with glee.